cgaebel/NewLang/README.markdown

 dependent on the project - the user can create their own error-handling mechanisms._

-### Indentation should be used instead of braces for indicating scope.

-* Pros
-    * Enforces nice readability.
-    * More intuitive.
-* Cons
-    * Less intuitive to C/C++-style programmers.
-    * Less flexible.

-_ben: I am in favor!_

-### Function header syntax should be more readable.

-Current: `int foo(int bar, int foobar)`

-Proposed: `foo(int bar, int foobar) = int:`

-This way, information is presented nicely from left-to-right, going from most general information, to most specific:

- * It is a function named foo.
- * It takes two parameters: `int bar` and `int foobar`.
- * It returns an `int`, as shown by function definition on subsequent lines.

-_ben: It makes more sense linguistically, but the use of = unsettles me; I'd prefer something resembling the lunate epsilon.
-We could use {, but that would be incredibly unintuitive to C++-style programmers._

-### `class` should be replaced with `Type`.

-_ben: It just makes more sense to me._

 ### How should class generics be implemented?

 _ben: My proposed way would be:_

     class vector(typename)
-    {
         typename[] data;
         uint length;
-    }

 ### How should function generics be implemented?